-Yes I am being serious.
+Yes, I am being serious.

-Ideally, we should always breathe through the nose when sleeping, but some of us can develop a bad habit of mouth breathing when asleep.
+Ideally, we should always breathe through the nose when sleeping, but some of us can develop a bad habit of mouth breathing while asleep.
 If you often wake with a dry mouth or dry lips, try mouth taping your lips next time you go to bed.

 Yes, you are putting electricity through your brain!

-But if you're seeking more deep sleep, it is worth looking into!
+But if you're seeking more deep sleep, it is worth looking into.

 Though effective at boosting SWS, this technology is rather cumbersome, and their long term safety is still unknown.
-But if you are serious about bio-hacking, I'm sure you can volunteer as a guinea pig at your local university!
+But if you are serious about biohacking, I'm sure you can volunteer as a guinea pig at your local university!